bhargav-joshi/bhargav-joshi/README.md

 <br>

 <img src="https://github.com/bhargav-joshi/bhargav-joshi/blob/master/Assets/programmer-crop.gif" width="300px" align="left">
-<h4 align="left"> <i>I'm a Pre-final year student at Vidyalankar Institute of Technology, Mumbai pursuing Bachelor of Engineering in Computer Science Engineering.
+<h4 align="left"> I'm a Pre-final year student at Vidyalankar Institute of Technology, Mumbai pursuing Bachelor of Engineering in Computer Science Engineering.
 Being a technology-enthusiast, I love to explore new technologies and use it to solve real-life problems I'm driven by the will to create an impact and encourage diversity and inclusion in communities.
 I am Data science, Web Development, Software development & Cyber security Enthusiast and working on and learning in these domains.
-I am Open For Internships, You can Send me your Offer on My mail or just Message me. </i></h4>
+I am Open For Internships, You can Send me your Offer on My mail or just Message me. </h4>

 #
 <p align="center">